sam-rice/reading-room-api/README.md

   <img src="https://img.shields.io/badge/Docker-%23039BE5.svg?&style=for-the-badge&logo=Docker&logoColor=white" />
 </p>

-Reading Room is a REST API for a book cataloging application built with Java/Spring Boot and PostgreSQL.
-Users have access to a variety of CRUD operations for interacting with `Shelf` entities (collections of `Book` entities) and adding/removing books from each shelf.
+Reading Room is a REST API for a book cataloging application built with Java/Spring Boot, using the Java JDBC API to connect to a Docker-contained PostgreSQL database.
+Users have access to a variety of CRUD operations for interacting with `Shelf` entities (to which `Book` entities are associated) and adding/removing books from each shelf.
 Instructions for registering new users via JSON Web Token, creating/updating/deleting shelves and books, and querying data are outlined below, in addition to project setup instructions.

 The project also includes a JUnit integration test suite for all repository classes, which leverages an H2 in-memory database.